Items Tagged "Communion"

 Historically, an altar has been the table or structure on which a sacrifice is offered.
 In the liturgical Christian groups, such as the Roman Catholic and Orthodox churches, the altar has been the table upon which the bread and wine are placed during the celebration of the Mass.
 For liturgical...
 Read More

 Find out the answers to all of your questions about communion.
 Read More

 We Are Nourished by Communion

 Like baptism, Holy Communion is regarded by Protestants as a sacrament.
 That is, it’s an act of worship ordained by Christ and is a means of grace.
 This does not mean that we become any more worthy of God’s grace by taking part in Communion.
-Rather,...
+Rather, we open...
 Read More

 The traditional term used by most Christian churches for the element used in the Sacrament of the Lord's Supper.
 The wine in the sacrament symbolizes the blood of Christ, which was shed for the redemption of all persons.
 Many denominations use the fermented juice of the grape or what...
 Read More